plotly/academy/_react/6-testing.md

 Yesss!!! 🎉 We have now successfully tested our entire application, whenever something breaks we now immediately know!

+## Outro

+Congratulations, you've now built your first real-world React application!!!

+We've gone over a lot, starting off with learning the basics of React, integrating a standard JavaScript library with it, fetching and managing data from an API, managing state with Redux and ImmutableJS all the way to testing our entire app!

+This is everything you need to know to get started building your own app with React.
+Go out there and create amazing things!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>